-Just then, that scruffy looking guy that collects pottery pieces on the beach while chewing a cigar sits next to you.
+You are sitting at the gazebo in town when that scruffy looking guy that collects pottery pieces on the beach while chewing a cigar sits next to you.
 He’s reading a transcript from the last World Economic Forum in Davos.
 You are not alone.

 You leave Sunday morning and the traffic is light.
 It's a quick trip home to D.C. and the kids are now checking facebook.
 Your husband opens a bottle of cider and tells you he loves you.
 The warmth of his smile and cracked window serve to remind you of just how lucky you are!